metadata-research/yamz/README.md

 In each case, you should obtain a pair of values to put into another configuration file called '.seaice_auth'.
 Create or edit this file, replacing google_client_id with the returned 'Client ID' and replacing google_client_secret with the returned 'Client secret'.
 The app secret is for the flask application and just be a unique and random string.

-You can use a sepaprate set of credentials for the production instance if you like, just separate them with a label which you can pass when you initialize the database [dev] is the default specified in ice.py.
+You can use a sepaprate set of credentials for the production instance if you like (as in the example below), just separate them with a label which you can pass when you initialize the database [dev] is the default specified in ice.py.
 The identifier API will not work with local host so to get things set up you might use the merged version as an intermediate setup.

     [dev]
      google_client_id = google_client_id_placeholder
      google_client_secret = google_client_secret_placeholder
      app_secret = SECRET
-    [production] (if making a second set of credentials.
-Don't forget to pass the name of this section to ice.py when running the front end) google_client_id = google_client_id_placeholder
+    [production]
+     google_client_id = google_client_id_placeholder
      google_client_secret = google_client_secret_placeholder
      app_secret = SECRET